-- Once the application has been successfully processed the new applicant and/or licensee is enrolled into a course.
+- Once the application has been successfully processed the new applicant and/or licensee is enrolled in the QE course.
 An email will be sent providing a direct link to the LMS portal.

 - We recommended that spam folders are checked regularly as any PACFA email may be diverted there when first received.

-- Current licensees will be emailed a link and enrollment information sometime in 2023.
+- Current licensees will be emailed a link and enrollment information starting in 2022.

 - For any facilities that wish to enroll their employees in the courses, please submit a request to the PACFA office and the employee will receive an email to the LMS site.